 It may seem like an obvious decision when considering eye surgery; a laser is better than a blade.
 If you were sculpting a statue and offered a chisel or a laser, which would you choose?
 But every year, thousands of people are having blade LASIK, and many don’t even know that there is an alternative, or even what concerns they should have about a flap that is created with a blade.

 We want to be clear, there are many people that are happy with their results even after blade LASIK, but they likely don’t know the difference or understand the long-term ramifications.

 Blade LASIK is when an electrically driven mechanical spinning blade called a microkeratome is used to cut the corneal flap, similar to how a deli slicer works.
-The alternative, bladeless, also called all-laser blade-free LASIK or femto LASIK, uses only a laser to make the corneal flap and reshape your cornea.
+The alternative, bladeless, also called all-laser blade-free LASIK or femtosecond-assisted (Femto) LASIK, uses only a laser to make the corneal flap and a second laser then reshapes your cornea.

 Here is what Dr. Mozayeni has to say about laser flaps versus blade flaps:

-So, if you are considering LASIK, always ask if your flap will be made with a blade or a laser (bladeless).
-Ready to take the next step and learn more about all-laser LASIK by Dr. Mozayeni at Providence Eye?
+If you are considering LASIK, always ask if your flap will be made with a blade or a laser (blade-free).
+Ready to take the next step and learn more about all-laser LASIK at Providence Eye?
 Contact us now for a complimentary LASIK consultation.